By Robert Viagas

 1976 Godspell, the third longest-running show in Off-Broadway history ends its run at 2,124 performances to transfer to Broadway's Broadhurst Theatre, where it will open tonight.
 The Stephen Schwartz musical directed and conceived by John-Michael Tebelak is based on the Gospel according to St. Matthew.
 It will close after switching to the Plymouth Theatre and end at Ambassador Theatre Sep.
 4, 1977.

 1978 The gay-themed revue, Crimes Against Nature, begins a 10-week engagement at the Actors Playhouse in New York.
 Created by the Gay Men's Theatre Collective of San Francisco, the show deals with both current events and more personal homosexual concerns.

-1998 Seven playwrights, commissioned by the New York-based Acting Company, see their Love's Fire open at Off-Broadway's Joseph Papp Public Theatre.
-John Guare, Marsha Norman, Eric Bogosian, William Finn, Tony Kushner, Ntozake Shange and Wendy Wasserstein were all asked to contribute one-act plays inspired by Shakespeare's sonnets.
+1998 Seven playwrights, commissioned by the New York-based The Acting Company, see their Love's Fire open at Off-Broadway's Joseph Papp Public Theater.
+John Guare, Marsha Norman, Eric Bogosian, William Finn, Tony Kushner, Ntozake Shange and Wendy Wasserstein were all asked to contribute one-act plays inspired by William Shakespeare's sonnets.
 The result, directed by Mark Lamos, plays a limited run through July 5.

 2006 The north half of Times Square becomes a construction zone as the building at the corner of 46th Street and Seventh Avenue, which for decades housed a Howard Johnson’s restaurant and the Off-Broadway Duffy Theatre, is torn down and the 1974-vintage TKTS discount ticket booth in Father Duffy Square is dismantled.
 TKTS moves to temporary space in the ground floor of the Marriott Marquis Hotel.
 The landmark statue of George M. Cohan is encased in plywood for the duration.